 “We are looking at sustainable technologies that will deliver mass transit outcomes with care for the environment where they work.
 In time we see a world where vehicles are inter-connected.
 We see a role also for electric vehicles.
 And one day maybe even vehicles that can navigate a country like Thailand on their own, with autonomous roads.
 Above all we do see a bright future or public transport, for operators, our operators, and of course for ourselves as Volvo Buses.”

-Speaking to ScandAsia, General Manager for Volvo Buses Thailand, Mr Dechchai Kulkarineetham said that the forecast is for its sales volume to increase, a bus well suited to Thailand.
+Speaking to ScandAsia, General Manager for Volvo Buses Thailand, Mr Dechchai Kulkarineetham said that the forecast is for its sales volume to increase, with the Volvo B8R being a bus well suited to Thailand.
 The focus is on tourism couches, a market of 1200 buses per year in total.
 In fact, tourists and tour operators increasingly demand more safety and quality from the bus operators.

 In 2017 buses from Volvo represented 52 % per cent of sales of brands from Europe.